The next workshop installment will be held virtually, Tuesday November 9, beginning at 10 AM MST.

 Register by Nov 1, 2021

 This NCAR-NEON Workshop, the second in the three part series, will focus on the integration of ecological models and observations.
 The workshop will include a series of plenary talks on ecological modeling, as well as an interactive exploration of a new resource to easily run CLM simulations at NEON tower sites, and breakout discussions focused on catalyzing new avenues of discovery in at the interface of ecology, modeling, and atmospheric science.

-The most recent workshop installment was held virtually, Tuesday September 14, at 10 AM MDT.
+The most recent workshop installment was held virtually, Tuesday November 9.
 View the recording:

 The workshop will consist of a series of talks, a one hour working session, and focus on broad synergies between ecology and the atmospheric sciences.
 We have identified three broad questions of relevance to the workshop which will guide discussions and feed into a manuscript.